Vera Wang Discusses Building Her Empire

 I get many ideas and inspirations from looking tons of magazines, especially net-a-porter’s THE EDIT magazine.
 Another little trick I use, I try to keep consistency in color within every six posts.

 What’s something people would be surprised to learn about you?

-Changing my career path from Chemistry to a fashion blogger, and now started my own company, even surprises myself.
-I could have a life ending up with working in a laboratory or in a financial institution, but now I am working in the fashion industry and become a fashion blogger.
+Changing my career path from Chemistry to a fashion blogger, and now started my own company, even surprises me.
+I could have a life ending up working in a laboratory or in a financial institution, but now I am working in the fashion industry and become a fashion blogger.